 In the 1920s, Kawakita founded Seikatsu Kōsei Kenkyūsho with early Bauhaus students, Mizutani and Sadanosuke, and also began publishing the magazine Architecture and Design, I See All.
 The publication promoted his new institute to the interwar Japanese design and architecture scene, but it also did a lot to convey new ideas about international design and modernist lifestyle—much of it gleaned from former Bauhaus students and the German texts he could get from abroad.
 Students of the college would use I See All as a sort of textbook, while the publication would use the college as a source of its interviews and articles, completing a kind of feedback loop that reinforced the school’s pedagogy on Japan’s design world.
 “For its readership,” writes architect and professor Hiromitsu Umemiya, “this arrangement offered the benefit of answering questions on one page and offering discounts on college courses on another.”

 In 1931 Kawakita and Mizutani put on an exhibition in Tokyo that combined the ideas behind the Bauhaus Vorkurs, or preliminary courses, with the Japanese craft and modernism movements.
-“Kawakita was picking up, through the narratives of students coming from the Bauhaus, what they knew about the Bauhaus, and then trying to reconstruct that for the exhibition,” says Grant Watson, one of the co-curators of the sprawling new exhibition project Bauhaus Imaginista, which this year reimagined the 1931 exhibition at MoMAK in Kyoto for the Bauhaus centenary.
+“Kawakita was picking up, through the narratives of students coming from the Bauhaus, what they knew about the Bauhaus, and then trying to reconstruct that for the exhibition,” says Grant Watson, one of the co-curators of 2019’s sprawling exhibition project Bauhaus Imaginista, which this year reimagined the 1931 exhibition at MoMAK in Kyoto for the Bauhaus centenary.
 According to the Bauhaus Imaginista exhibition website, Kawakita and Mizuntani’s exhibition also included a curriculum proposal for a new, experimental institution.
 The Shikenchiku Kōgei Gakuin opened in the Ginza district’s Mitsuki Building the following year.

 Shikenchiku Kōgei Gakuin became the most direct link between the Bauhaus and Japan, employing as professors many of the former Bauhaus students who had returned (including the Yamawakis and Mizutani).
 As a passage in an issue of I See All, published just before the new school’s opening, explained it, “This is a free al fresco school, liberated from the stiff and formal schoolroom and all old restrictions.”
 Kawakita described his form of pedagogy as “kōsei education,” a term that alludes to the Vorkurs preparatory course the Bauhaus is known for.